linode/docs/docs/security/firewalls/control-network-traffic-with-iptables.md

 - `--destination-port 110` filters packets targeted to port 110.
 - `-i eth0` means this rule will impact only packets arriving on the *eth0* interface.

-It is important to understand that IPtables do *not* recognize aliases on the network interface.
+It is important to understand that iptables do *not* recognize aliases on the network interface.
 Therefore, if you have several virtual IP interfaces, you will have to specify the destination address to filter the traffic.
 A sample command is provided below:

     iptables -A INPUT -j DROP -p tcp --destination-port 110 -i eth0 -d 198.51.100.0